timabell/timwise.co.uk/_posts/2021-03-15-github-rebase-and-squash-considered-harmful.md

 ## GitHub flow: good

 My preferred workflow is to use the normal "merge" button every time.
-This is sometimes know as "[Git Flow](https://guides.github.com/introduction/flow/)".
+This is sometimes know as "[GitHub Flow](https://guides.github.com/introduction/flow/)".

 In my view you should generate your commits, sha-1 and all, exactly as they will be merged into `main`, and then as a separate merge commit those should be combined into `main`.